Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Comparison to Other Approaches

 In more recent decision-theoretic derivations of the Born rule, \citeauthor{wallace2010b} (\citeyear{wallace2010b}, \citeyear{wallace2012}) introduces a somewhat different collection of rationality axioms, multiple of which might be contested by the defender of branch-counting.
 Wallace argues in favor of these axioms and does not take their conflict with branch-counting \citep[\textsection 5.8.1]{wallace2012} as a reason to think them incorrect, since branch-counting can be shown to be irrational.
 For one who believes his axioms, this gives reason to doubt branch-counting.
-But for the proponent of \emph{Indifference}, it gives reason to doubt Wallace's axioms.

-A strength of our approach, over both the decision-theoretic program and Zurek's derivation, is that it can be applied in cases of classical duplication \emph{and} in cases of quantum branching, explaining why branch-counting is invalid in the quantum regime on the basis of an epistemic principle compatible with \emph{Indifference} in cases of classical duplication.
+But for the proponent of \emph{Indifference}, it gives reason to doubt Wallace's axioms. {We also reject \emph{Indifference} because it conflicts with an assumption about rationality (\emph{ESP}).
+However, we take our argument to be potentially more persuasive to the proponent of \emph{Indifference} for two main reasons: \emph{ESP} is a single, simple, general epistemic principle which we believe has similar (if not more) initial plausibility than \emph{Indifference}; \emph{ESP} is consistent with \emph{Indifference} (and \emph{Strong ESP} entails it) in cases of classical self-locating uncertainty and thus it is capable of explaining why (and how) quantum cases are to be handled differently (though see footnote \ref{wilsonmove}).} A strength of our approach, over both the decision-theoretic program and Zurek's derivation, is that it can be applied in both cases of classical duplication {and} in cases of quantum branching.